-In China the US Dollar is still the easiest currency to exchange.
+In Central Asia the US Dollar is still the easiest currency to exchange.
 You should be able to use credit cards at some hotels and department stores.
-Banks and hotel exchange desks in major cities will normally recognise and accept cash in Australian currency provided notes are new and undamaged.
 In other towns, you will find banking facilities less reliable and may encounter staff that refuse to deal with a currency they are unfamiliar with.
-If you are bringing cash in Australian Dollars you will need to plan ahead to ensure you have sufficient local currency with you.